-But I didn’t like the strawberry shake at all and it’s my honest opinion, everyone has their own tastes that’s why I told it’s completely my opinion.
-Do take the seat close to the river Ganga side as you can enjoy the delicious food with a view.
+But I wouldn’t say I liked the strawberry shake at all, and it’s my honest opinion; everyone has their tastes, so I told you it’s entirely my opinion.
+So take a seat close to the river Ganga side to enjoy the delicious food with a view.

 I missed taking the side seat because it was very crowded at the time of lunch.
 So, go in the morning time or after lunch.

 Let me share something –

-As I and my friend checking what to eat.
+My friend and I checked what to eat.
 She advised me to eat falafel.
-And I didn’t know what is that.
-So, I thought let’s give it a try.
-When the food arrived and after a few bites, I was like my stomach is almost full with few bites and it was very heavy.
+And I didn’t know what that was.
+So, I thought, let’s give it a try.
+So when the food arrived, and after a few bites, I was like my stomach was almost complete with a few bites, and it was very heavy.
 Like really heavy.
-But on the delicious note, it was yum.
+But on a delicious note, it was yum.

-Advice – Don’t eat falafel if you like not that hungry (last eaten anything about 4-5hrs).
+Advice – Don’t eat falafel if you are not that hungry (last eaten anything about 4-5hrs).

 I especially like to point out the ambiance here as it is an open room, and at night it was a dream place to be.

-You can ask at the hostel counter to provide you with a map.
-It includes the place to visit and the best cafes to eat and if you will take the map along, you’ll going to get a 10% discount on the cafes.
-I know 10% is not so much but still.
+You can ask the hostel counter to provide you with a map.
+It includes the place to visit and the best cafes to eat, and if you take the map along, you’ll get a 10% discount on the restaurants.
+I know 10% is not so much, but still.

 Spiritual Reserve doesn’t count in the discounts.

-The Hostel includes some daily activities on the condition if the majority of people are interested otherwise booking for rafting, bungee jumping is always an open option for you at the hostel.
+The Hostel includes some daily activities in the condition that most people are interested in; otherwise, booking rafting and bungee jumping is always an option for you at the Hostel.

-The hostel is in a good locality which is almost close to bazar.
-It has beautiful interiors with a matching color combination in the common room which is just at the entrance.
+The Hostel is in a good locality which is almost close to Bazar.
+It has beautiful interiors with a matching color combination in the standard room at the entrance.

-Pradeep, Raj, and Anu will never let you felt alone in the hostel with their craziness.
+Pradeep, Raj, and Anu will never let you feel alone in the Hostel with their craziness.

-Also Read, My previous visit to Rishikesh and find out what I did and in which Hostel in Rishikesh I stayed at that time.
+Also Read, My previous visit to Rishikesh and find out what I did and which Hostel in Rishikesh I stayed in.